northswiss/jekyll-boilerplate/_posts/2016-05-19-6-apps-that-prepare-employees-for-any-business-trip-while-cutting-costs.md

 title: 6 Apps That Prepare Employees for Any Business Trip
 author: avi
 "seo-meta": These six business travel apps help every company prepare their employees for a trip no matter where they go while cutting costs.
-subtitle: Cut Invisible spend with modern technology when employees are travelling
+subtitle: "How to cut invisible spend using modern technology "
 tags:
   - Business Travel
   - Business travel tips